 Write an Email to Your Professor - and Get a Response

-Edited by Sarah Maloney, Eng, Alma, Simpson
+Edited by Sarah Maloney, Eng, Alma, Simpson and 1 other

 You might think that when your professors get back to their offices it is a formal, outfit complimenting herbal tea sipping, book discussing party of dullness.
 I can assure you, our offices are small ecosystems of concentration, assessments, venting, discussing, grumbling and sometimes downright whining.
 The last college office I worked in was a conversion of a classroom into a cluster of smaller offices clumped together into a larger common space.
 And we talked.
 A lot.
 We shared a lot of stories and we discussed our students, shared lessons commented on each other's strategies and sought advice on marking.
 Extraordinarily, the most shared stories were about emails.

 Laughter complete with uncontrollable snorts, disbelief, frustration, screeches, squeals and complete bewilderment were all suitable responses to emails from students.
 It was not uncommon to see four professors all with Master's degrees in COMMUNICATIONS circled around a computer reading an email aloud, all four completely incapable of interpretation.
 It was also equally common to walk into class and have a handful of students questioning my lack of response to an email.
 The short answer to this question was, "I had no idea what you were asking me or what you needed," and was usually met with stunned befuddled and puzzled looks of confusion.

 After a couple semesters of this lunacy, I began each semester with a class entitled "How to Email your Professor and Get a Response."
 This article will offer a summary of this class and teach you how to email your professor and get a response.